-A little over a year after the fourth-gen Skoda Octavia premiered, the Czech Volkswagen Group brand is talking about the first-ever electric variant.
-This could be an indicator that a Skoda Octavia EV won’t be as much into the future as previously assumed.
+About 1.5 years after the fourth-gen Skoda Octavia premiered, the Czech Volkswagen Group brand has confirmed the first-ever electric variant.
+This could be an indicator that a Skoda Octavia Electric won’t be as much into the future as previously assumed.

-Thomas Schafer, Chairman of Skoda, discussed future Skoda cars to the media recently.
-“We need something smaller, maybe city-sized, and we need something in the flat range, maybe an Octavia of the future, in a sense,” he said.
+Thomas Schafer, CEO of Skoda, has been vocal about future Skoda cars since his appointment last year.
+“We need something smaller, maybe city-sized, and we need something in the flat range, maybe an Octavia of the future, in a sense,” he said in December 2020, as reported by Autocar.co.uk.
 The Octavia is Skoda’s best-selling model worldwide, and it is good to see the company talking about fully electrifying it already.
-The fourth-gen Skoda Octavia went on sale internationally earlier this year, but Skoda may not wait as long as we originally thought to release the first-ever Skoda Octavia electric.
+The fourth-gen Skoda Octavia went on sale internationally last year, but Skoda may not wait as long as we originally thought to release the first-ever Skoda Octavia electric.

-Currently, Skoda has two EVs in its line-up: Skoda Citigo iV and Skoda Enyaq iV.
-The latter, a VW ID.4 rival, entered series production in Mlada Boleslav, Czech Republic just last month and will go on sale in Europe in spring 2021.
-A few months later, the Skoda Enyaq Coupe iV will follow, serving as a sporty variant aimed at the younger demographic.
+With the Citigo iV discontinued, Skoda one EV in the line-up, the Skoda Enyaq iV.
+The VW ID.4 rival, entered series production in Mlada Boleslav, Czech Republic in November 2020 and has gone on sale in a few markets.
+Next year, the Skoda Enyaq Coupe iV will follow, serving as a sporty variant aimed at the younger demographic.

 By 2030, Skoda aims to become a Top 5 car brand in Europe, and electric drive in Skoda Auto’s fleet would increase to 50-70 percent in the continent.
 Skoda says that by 2030, the fleet emissions would reduce by more than 50 percent compared to 2020, and aims for net-zero CO2 production in plants in India and Czech Republic.